Product Unit Conversions

 Working out consignment metrics

-Check the boxes to determine which conversions will be used to calculate consignment metrics.
+Check the boxes to determine which conversions will be used to calculate consignment metrics for both inwards and outwards consignments.
 The Metric Resolution method will determine how these are broken down.

 If you check none of the boxes then the stocked unit is the only unit involved in the consignment metric calculation.